 Background

 BEAST provides a bewildering number of models.
 Bayesians have two techniques to deal with this problem: model averaging and model selection.
-With model averaging, the MCMC algorithms jumps between the different models, and models more appropriate for the data will be sampled more often than unsuitable models (see for example the substitution model averaging tutorial).
+With model averaging, the MCMC algorithm jumps between different models, and models more appropriate for the data will be sampled more often than unsuitable models (see for example the substitution model averaging tutorial).
 Model selection on the other hand just picks one model and uses only that model during the MCMC run.
 This tutorial gives some guidelines on how to select the model that is most appropriate for your analysis.

-Bayesian model selection is based on estimating the marginal likelihood: the term forming the denominator in Bayes formula.
+Bayesian model selection is based on estimating the marginal likelihood: the term forming the denominator in Bayes’ formula.
 This is generally a computationally intensive task and there are several ways to estimate them.
 Here, we concentrate on nested sampling as a way to estimate the marginal likelihood as well as the uncertainty in that estimate.

-Say, we have two models, M1 and M2, and estimates of the (log) marginal likelihood, ML1 and ML2, then we can calculate the Bayes factor, which is the fraction BF=ML1/ML2 (or in log space, the difference log(BF) = log(ML1)-log(ML2)).
-If BF is larger than 1, model M1 is favoured, and otherwise M2 is favoured.
-How much it is favoured can be found in the following table (Kass & Raftery, 1995):
+Say, we have two models, and , and estimates of their (log) marginal likelihoods, and .
+We can calculate the Bayes’ factor (BF), which is the fraction (or the difference in log space).
+Typically, if is greater than 1, is favoured, otherwise and are hardly distinguishable or is favoured.
+How much is favoured over can be found in the following table (Kass & Raftery, 1995):

-- randomly sample
+- Randomly sample

 N